 Over the last few years, Rhino Doors has enjoyed a growing reputation for providing solutions to door performance needs.
 Most of our projects involve a range of complex challenges, but some certainly more than others.
-Recently, we were asked by a client to provide a bespoke CPNI accredited sliding/folding door design.
+Recently, we were asked by a client to provide a bespoke NPSA-accredited (formerly CPNI) sliding/folding door design.
 The project was further complicated by the location for installation – a remote island in Scotland.

 Here, we look closely at the complexities of this particular project, including input from a number of key team members from across the Rhino Engineering Group, to understand the ways in which the technical team overcame challenges through strategic planning.